xremap/xremap/doc/running_as_system_service.md

 Ensure module for creating output devices is loaded.
 See instructions elsewhere.

+These instructions are for `v0.15.13` and later.
+[See instructions for earlier versions](https://github.com/xremap/xremap/blob/7e6649e442ca445b781e4cf0e90c165f86e717db/doc/running_as_system_service.md).
+For users that previously used two binaries for socket and bridge, remember to set `--desktop=socket` in the system service, as the socket feature can't be auto selected.

 ### Pro

 - It's the most secure way to run `xremap`.